pyscript/pyscript/README.md

 Check out the [developing process](https://docs.pyscript.net/latest/developers/) documentation for more information on how to setup your development environment.

+For technical details of the code, please see the [README](pyscript.core/README) in `pyscript.core`.

 ## Governance

 The [PyScript organization governance](https://github.com/pyscript/governance) is documented in a separate repository.